denghongcai/node-lru-addon/README.md

 $ node-gyp build
 ```

+# Benchmark

+See `benchmark` folder for a extremly simple test.
+You can do it by yourself aslo.

 # Configuration

 To configure the cache, you can pass a hash to the `LRUCache` constructor with the following options: